mysmarthub/smartcleaner/README.md

 Smart Cleaner
 ==============
-A graphical, cross-platform application for mashing, zeroing, and deleting files.
+Graphics and console utility for wiping, zeroing, deleting files.
 --------------
 >Smart Cleaner is a cross-platform application for zeroing,
 > mashing and deleting files.
 Delete a folder.
 Uses Python 3,